 - Express check out is not available at winter break closing, except in Western Ridge apartments.

 - Express check out is only suggested for students who leave at odd hours of the day or night and also do not anticipate they will be billed for any room or apartment damages.
 Express check out is not recommended for individuals who believe they may have damage charges.

-If a student is interested in the express check-out process, he/she must get an express check-out envelope from the front desk, inform the student-staff member of their intention and approximate check-out date and time, complete the necessary information on the envelope, completely clean room or apartment, remove all belongings, and leave the key(s) in the envelope in the box provided at the front desk.
+If a student is interested in the express check-out process, they must get an express check-out envelope from the front desk, inform the student-staff member of their intention and approximate check-out date and time, complete the necessary information on the envelope, completely clean room or apartment, remove all belongings, and leave the key(s) in the envelope in the box provided at the front desk.

 Due to the complexity of issues in the apartments, express check out is not recommended.
 Students are responsible for signing up during one of the provided times to check out of the apartment.
 All roommates should check out at the same time if possible.

 When college staff encounter an item that is prohibited or is being stored in a location where it is not permitted, they may confiscate the item.
 When possible, residents who are possessing/using alcohol in ways that are outside the standards of college will be asked to dispose of it in front of the staff member.